Is term life insurance taxable?

 There are two primary types of life insurance, term and permanent life insurance.

 With term life insurance, coverage lasts for a specific number of years and is typically one of the more affordable types of life insurance.
-For example, a healthy 30-year-old woman could purchase a 20-year Haven Term policy, issued by MassMutual, with a $250,000 benefit for starting at $14.99 a month.
+For example, a healthy 30-year-old woman could purchase a 20-year Haven Term policy, issued by MassMutual or its subsidiary, C.M.
+Life, with a $250,000 life insurance benefit for starting at $14.99 a month.
 If you die during the term of your policy, your beneficiaries can file a claim with the insurance company to collect the death benefit.

-Permanent life insurance provides coverage that lasts a lifetime, as long as the premiums are paid.
+Permanent life insurance provides coverage that lasts a lifetime, as long as the premium payment is paid.

 Payouts from either of these types of life insurance are generally not taxable to beneficiaries.